ZDGharst/LanguageLearning/README.md

 # Summary

-This is my collection of notes/tutorials/projects I have completed while learning various languages.
+This is my collection of notes/tutorials/projects I have completed while learning various languages (note: language in this context may mean technology).
 This isn't a full collection of all the languages I've worked in, as some languages I've learned prior to starting this collection (C++, HTML, CSS, PHP, SQL)

 ## Languages Started